cshaa/alphabetic-compare/README.md

 ```typescript
 function compare(a: string, b: string, lang: ISO_639_1): -1 | 0 | 1
 ```
 If string `a` should be sorted above `b`, you get `-1`.
-If it sould be sorted under, you get `1`. `0` means the strings are alphabetically identical, but they might still differ in non-alphabetical symbols like the apostrophe.
+If it sould be sorted below, you get `1`. `0` means the strings are alphabetically identical, but they might still differ in non-alphabetical symbols like the apostrophe.

 ## Advanced usage
 If you want to customize the sorting algorithm, instead of language you can pass settings to the method: